patryk2710/MusicVisuals/README.md

 # What I am most proud of in the assignment
-I am most proud in this assignment about the harmony that using the low frequencies to change color and, if using setting 4, the square amount achieves.
+I am most proud in this assignment is the harmony that using the low frequencies to change color and, if using setting 4, the square amount achieves.
 I feel that making the color and squares change whenever the bass drops to be a very satisfying experience.
 Looking at it for me is quite enjoyable.
 It took a bit of thinking and learning about the properties of sound to be able to implement this.
 It required me to make changes in the Visual class by creating a method "calculateCurrentColor" that will calculate whenever the lowest frequency band reaches a certain value.
 Whenever this value is exceeded, it would increment a visual private counter integer that would then be accordingly called inside the render() functions in the cubeVisual and AudioBandsVisual classes.
 ```Java